fliuheyan/fliuheyan.github.io/_posts/aws/ec2.markdown

  first remove the AMI,
  then the snapshot can be deleted

+* When EBS as root device, should `stop` the instance before taking the snapshot.

 ### Security Group

 * all inbound traffic is blocked by default